On this page:

 How does the status card process work/ what is the timeline?

-What happens if I have a name change?
+What happens if I have changed my name?

 If you've had a name change, these are the documents that are required: